Num7normalis/greymatter/README.md

 5. Select the greymatter theme in your AdminCP's themes section.

 ###Support
-GreyMatter is developped and maintained by Marc Thibeault: http://www.marcthibeault.com
+GreyMatter is developped and maintained by Num7: https://num7.paranormalis.com

-Feel free to contact me via my personal website (http://www.marcthibeault.com) or on the official FlatPress forum (http://flatpress.org/vanilla2/) for support request, question or suggestion.
+Feel free to contact me via my personal website (https://num7.paranormalis.com) or on the official FlatPress forum (http://flatpress.org/vanilla2/) for support request, question or suggestion.